 3. “My single-doctor dental practice doesn’t have the same HIPAA requirements as larger organizations and hospitals.”

-HIPAA regulation applies uniformly to health care practices of all kind, regardless of the size or medical specialty.
+HIPAA regulation applies uniformly to health care practices of all kinds, regardless of the size or medical specialty.

 Still, the law does allow some grey area for exactly how these standards must be implemented.
 For instance, HIPAA requires that health care organizations secure their physical premises to prevent break-ins.
 Where an enterprise-level hospital may require security cameras, card-key based access, and a hired security staff, a single-doctor dental practice may be able to install a security system and put locks on their doors, and equally address the same requirements.